-Enthusiastic learning and positive mindsets are evident in all students in all learning spaces

-Students articulate their learning preferences and choice of task presentation

-Students clearly articulate their learning to date

-Students formulate, evaluate and adjust their specific SMART goals for the short and long term

-Student goals are evident in reporting to parents

-Students lead committees, initiate projects and are proactive in undertaking actions with the support of staff

-A whole school approach to student empowerment and leadership is developed

-Prep students engage in an explicit, evidence-based approach to reading (Science of Reading)

-The Fountas and Pinnell Program, Levelled Literacy Intervention and Little Learners Love Literacy used to explicitly teach, and provide intervention for, reading

-Moderation tasks built consistent data analysis

-Utilised effective feedback strategies with students to promote personal learning goals Consistent, collaborative approaches to team planning and assessment were evident Developed whole school use of contemporary pedagogy and built staff capacity to engage students in quality learning experiences, especially in Maths, reading and writing

-Whole school analysis of data, including NAPLAN, to inform learning and teaching as part of every planning session

-Term planners are developed accounting for student input
+- Enthusiastic learning and positive mindsets are evident in all students in all learning spaces Students articulate their learning and task goals - Students formulate, evaluate and adjust their specific SMART goals for the short and long term - Student goals are evident in reporting to parents - Students lead committees, initiate projects and are proactive in undertaking actions with the support of staff - A whole school approach to student empowerment and leadership is developed Prep-Year 2 students engage in an explicit, evidence-based approach to reading (Science of Reading; Heggarty) - Little Learners Love Literacy and The Writing Revolution are used to explicitly teach reading and writing - Moderation tasks build consistent data analysis - Effective feedback strategies with students promote personal learning goals - Consistent, collaborative approaches to team planning and assessment are evident - Developed whole school use of contemporary pedagogy and built staff capacity to engage students in quality learning experiences, especially in Maths, reading and writing - Whole school analysis of data, including NAPLAN, to inform learning and teaching as part of every planning session - Term planners are developed accounting for student input - Linked Victorian Curriculum capabilities throughout the re-designed learning units

-Linked Victorian Curriculum capabilities throughout the re-designed Inquiry Units Increased growth for all students across all learning areas was our goal.
+- Increased growth for all students across all learning areas was our goal.
 We actively used pre- and post-assessment data for each student.
-Data was collected using a wide range of tools, including: Essential Assessments, teacher designed tasks, open-ended activities and Progressive Assessment Tests (standardised tests).
-Student assessments were used to gain valid and reliable evidence about learning as well as to inform future learning.

-Focused on the learning needs of English As Additional Language learners with a particular focus on explicit teaching from the EAL Curriculum the school-designed HITS (High Impact Teaching Strategies) The Seesaw platform and Google Classroom were employed as links between school and home to showcase student progress
+Data was collected using a wide range of tools, including: Elastik, teacher designed tasks, open-ended activities and Progressive Assessment Tests (standardised tests).
+Student assessments were used to gain valid and reliable evidence about teaching as well as to inform future learning. - Focused on the learning needs of English As Additional Language learners with a particular focus on explicit teaching from the EAL Curriculum - Whole school understandings about contemporary pedagogy continued to develop using the school-designed HITS (High Impact Teaching Strategies) - The Seesaw platform and Google Classroom were employed as links between school and home to showcase student progress - Literacy and Maths intervention to support student needs